basalt-org/basalt/README.md

 ## Acknowledgements

 A huge thanks to [pranftw](https://github.com/pranftw) for the inspiration and support!
-This project is inspired by [neograd](https://github.com/pranftw/neograd) which forms the basis of the implementation.
+This project is inspired by [neograd](https://github.com/pranftw/neograd).